middleware2018-PSS/OpenMP-MPI/README.md

 - `sid`: sensor id
 - `ts`: timestamp
 - `x`, `y`, `z`: 3D coordinates w.r.t. the origin in the center of the field [`mm`]
-- other can be ignored
+- other fields can be ignored

 ## Referee Events:
 - Game Interruption (7.9KB):